jrdegbe/thamesthrive-api/docs/installation/production/k8s/helm.md

 ### Installing Helm Chart with Custom Replicas and Ports

-To install the Tracardi Helm chart with custom settings, you can create a custom configuration file and modify the desired parameters.
+To install the ThamesThrive Helm chart with custom settings, you can create a custom configuration file and modify the desired parameters.
 Here's an example using a file named `settings.yaml` to adjust the number of replicas and expose services on different ports: